Skip to main content

 Objectives.
 Calcific peripheral artery disease (PAD) is a common finding in patients scheduled for transcatheter aortic valve implantation (TAVI) and often requires iliofemoral axis preparation.
 However, evidence about the use of intravascular lithotripsy (IVL) in this setting is scarce.
 The aim of this study was to describe in-hospital and mid-term outcomes of IVL-assisted transfemoral (TF)-TAVI in patients with severe calcific PAD.

 Methods.
 The study included 13 patients with severe calcified PAD who were initially scheduled for balloon angioplasty (PTA)-assisted TF-TAVI but were eventually treated with peripheral IVL between October 2020 and February 2024.
-Accurate analysis of preoperative computed tomography scans revealed difficult TF access routes (severe calcified PAD with minimal lumen diameter ≤ 4.5 mm, circumferential calcification along iliofemoral axis, and marked vessels tortuosity).
+Accurate analysis of preoperative computed tomography scans revealed difficult TF access routes (severe calcified PAD with minimal lumen diameter ≤ 4.5 mm, circumferential calcification along iliofemoral axis, and marked vessel tortuosity).

 Conclusions.
 IVL-assisted TF-TAVI may represent a feasible and safe option for patients presenting with severe aortic stenosis and severe calcified PAD.
-However, standardization of the access site severity as well as indications for a planned up-front IVL-assisted strategy are missing and require dedicated studies.
+However, standardization of the access site severity as well as indications for a planned upfront IVL-assisted strategy are missing and require dedicated studies.

 Introduction

-The transfemoral (TF) approach is currently the preferred route to perform transcatheter aortic valve implantation (TAVI) because it provides better outcomes than non-TF approaches.1-3 However, vascular complications still occur in 9% of TF-TAVI cases, even in high-volume centers and with latest valve models.
-Furthermore, in approximately 5% to 15% of cases, the presence of severe peripheral artery disease (PAD) may compromise the feasibility and the safety of a TF approach, requiring iliofemoral axis preparation through balloon angioplasty (PTA).4 Particularly, extensive calcifications and tortuosity in vessels of small diameter are associated with poor prognosis and increased cardiovascular mortality and morbidity.5 Proficiency with peripheral PTA and the recent availability of peripheral intravascular lithotripsy (IVL) may expand access to TF-TAVI.6 While recent studies have proved that IVL adds safety to the treatment of calcific PAD,7-9 the role of IVL in TF-TAVI is not yet defined.
+The transfemoral (TF) approach is currently the preferred route to perform transcatheter aortic valve implantation (TAVI) because it provides better outcomes than non-TF approaches.1-3 However, vascular complications still occur in 9% of TF-TAVI cases, even in high-volume centers and with the latest valve models.
+Furthermore, in approximately 5% to 15% of cases, the presence of severe peripheral artery disease (PAD) may compromise the feasibility and safety of a TF approach, requiring iliofemoral axis preparation through balloon angioplasty (PTA).4 Particularly, extensive calcifications and tortuosity in vessels of small diameter are associated with poor prognosis and increased cardiovascular mortality and morbidity.5 Proficiency with peripheral PTA and the recent availability of peripheral intravascular lithotripsy (IVL) may expand access to TF-TAVI.6 While recent studies show IVL adds safety to the treatment of calcific PAD,7-9 the role of IVL in TF-TAVI is not yet defined.

 The study by Nardi et al on hostile TF vascular access10 provides an important starting point to investigate the potentials of such a new therapy in this challenging setting.
-It is intuitive that highly calcific and severely tortuous vessels with narrowed lumens are expected to be troublesome during the valve delivery, hence are considered “hostile”, but beyond this qualitative assessment derived from subjective evaluation of the iliofemoral anatomy at the preoperative computed tomography (CT) scan, no grading is available to quantify the vascular access hostility in order to identify levels of risk or contraindications to a TF attempt.11 Likewise, there is no guide for preparing vascular access according to its “hostility” (PTA, IVL or surgery).
+It is intuitive that highly calcific and severely tortuous vessels with narrowed lumens are expected to be troublesome during the valve delivery, hence are considered “hostile,” but beyond this qualitative assessment derived from subjective evaluation of the iliofemoral anatomy at the preoperative computed tomography (CT) scan, no grading is available to quantify the vascular access hostility in order to identify levels of risk or contraindications to a TF attempt.11 Likewise, there is no guide for preparing vascular access according to its “hostility” (PTA, IVL, or surgery).
 Preoperative CT scan is the gold standard for assessing the complexity of iliofemoral anatomy as it provides an accurate identification and measurement of the minimal lumen diameter (MLD), the characterization of calcifications along the vessels (both in terms of circumferential and longitudinal distribution), and, lastly, the assessment of the axis tortuosity.
 However, threshold values discriminating between complex and simple anatomies are lacking, which makes the standardization and objective classification of access hostility impossible.12

-Herein, we report a case series of consecutive TAVI procedures that were considered unsuitable for the TF approach by the heart team after PTA failure and were consequently performed with IVL assistance in a center with documented proficiency in peripheral PTA.4 The aim was to describe the rate of valve delivery and procedural outcomes in-hospital and at mid-term follow-up.
+Herein, we report a case series of consecutive TAVI procedures that were considered unsuitable for the TF approach by the heart team after PTA failure, and were consequently performed with IVL assistance in a center with documented proficiency in peripheral PTA.4 The aim was to describe the rate of valve delivery and procedural outcomes in-hospital and at mid-term follow-up.

 Methods

 Clinical and radiological criteria for patients’ selection.
 Patients included in this case series (n = 13) were pooled from the Verona Valve Registry, a prospective study approved by the local ethical committee (CESC, n = 1918), between October 2020 and February 2024.
 The included patients had severe calcified bilateral PAD as revealed from the CT pre-TAVI scan and were initially planned to undergo upfront PTA-assisted TF-TAVI, but eventually required additional vessel modification with IVL to achieve successful valve delivery.
-The study was conducted according to the guidelines of the Declaration of Helsinki and was approved by the Institutional Review Board of University of Verona.
+The study was conducted according to the guidelines of the Declaration of Helsinki and was approved by the Institutional Review Board of the University of Verona.
 Informed consent was obtained by all subjects included in the study.

-Severe calcified PAD was defined as a minimal lumen diameter (MLD) less than or equal to 4.5 mm combined with circumferential calcification (ie, 180º calcification at the vessel cross-section of the tightest site) in vessels with an external diameter of at least 5 mm and having marked tortuosity (at least 1 angulation ≥ 50°).
+Severe calcified PAD was defined as a minimal lumen diameter (MLD) less than or equal to 4.5 mm combined with circumferential calcification (ie, 180º calcification at the vessel cross-section of the tightest site) in vessels with an external diameter of at least 5 mm and having marked tortuosity (≥ 1 angulation ≥ 50°).
 Patients who had undergone previous vascular interventions (either surgical or endovascular) at the iliofemoral access chosen for TAVI were not included in the series.

 Preoperative CT scans were analyzed with a dedicated software (3Mensio, Structural Heart, Pie Medical Imaging) by trained analysts using the specific femoral access analysis package included with the software.
 All the included analysis were performed on contrast-enhanced CT scans.